 HD/ 5 hour three-screen installation / 2015

-hmmmmm is a multi-screen performance video installation created for the exhibition space at Crescent Arts.
+hmmmmm is a multi-screen performance video installation created for the exhibition space at Crescent Arts in 2015.

-The recording of their performance in the two exhibition areas at Crescent Arts, with a camera in each space, is projected into the same spaces, in real time.
-A clock in the projected video displays the current time of day, set exactly at actual viewing time.
+The recording of our performance in the two exhibition areas at Crescent Arts, with a camera in each space, is projected into the same spaces, in real time.
 The dance is led by Christopher Boylan, a teacher of ‘5 Rhythms’, a form of ecstatic movement which focuses on the present moment and aims to explore both inner and outer worlds of human experience.

 The part of the mind that is dark to us in this culture, that is sleeping in us, that we name ‘unconscious’, is the knowledge that we are inseparable from all other beings in the universe. | Susan Griffin